-- 3.2 A main purpose of corporate governance is to facilitate effective, entrepreneurial and prudent management that delivers the long-term success of a company. - 3.3 The UK's corporate governance regime and foundational governance standards have long been admired around the world and the OGA intends that this is emulated by all Licensees to ensure continued investment and a successful basin. - 3.4 The OGA recognises that Licensees active in the UK continental shelf ('UKCS') come in a variety of shapes and sizes, with different management and ownership structures, and with interests in Licences at different stages of the development cycle. - 3.5 This means that a 'one-size- its-all' approach to corporate governance is not appropriate.
-However, the OGA does expect all Licensees to observe a recognised corporate governance code that is appropriate for a company of its size and character.
+- 3.2 A main purpose of corporate governance is to facilitate effective, entrepreneurial and prudent management that delivers the long-term success of a company.2 - 3.3 The UK's corporate governance regime, regulatory approach and foundational governance standards have long been admired around the world and the OGA intends that this is emulated by all Licensees to ensure continued investment and a successful basin.
+As the oil and gas sector's expert regulator, the OGA works closely with other regulators, and we will continue to engage and work with regulatory bodies, such as the Financial Reporting Council ("FRC") and the Financial Conduct Authority ("FCA") in relation to this Guidance, to secure that Licensees are observing appropriate governance standards and to avoid duplicating regulation.

-- 3.6 The OGA recognises that many Licensees are already observing an existing corporate governance code (or are part of a group of companies under common ownership already observing an existing corporate governance code).
-Provided that the OGA considers that code to be appropriate for the Licensee, then the OGA would not normally expect the licensee to comply with any additional code. - 3.7 In its adoption and application of an existing corporate governance code, the OGA will expect the Relevant Board to seek to reflect its spirit and follow a 'comply and explain' approach. - 3.8 In the UK, the following are recognised corporate governance codes appropriate for companies of different sizes and with different characteristics: - The UK Corporate Governance Code 2018 - The Wates Principles of Corporate Governance 2019 - The QCA Corporate Governance Code 2018 The Licensee may be able to point to other UK codes that it considers appropriate for a company of its size and characteristics and the OGA would consider that.
-Where the Relevant Board of a Licensee is overseas, this Guidance will normally be satis ied by that Licensee group observing an appropriate governance code from that country. - 3.9 If the parent of a Licensee group which exercises effective control over a Licensee chooses not to observe an appropriate existing corporate governance code, whether from the UK or other country, the OGA will expect the Licensee's Board of Directors or equivalent to adopt and observe one of the UK corporate governance codes that is appropriate for that company.
+- 3.4 The OGA recognises that Licensees active in the UK continental shelf ('UKCS') come in a variety of shapes and sizes, with different management and ownership structures, and with interests in Licences at different stages of the development cycle. - 3.5 This means that a 'one-size-fits-all' approach to corporate governance is not appropriate.
+However, the OGA does expect all Licensees to observe a recognised corporate governance code that is appropriate for a company of its size and character. - 3.6 The OGA recognises that many Licensees are already observing an existing corporate governance code (or are part of a group of companies under common ownership already observing an existing corporate governance code).
+Provided that the OGA considers that code to be appropriate for the Licensee, then the OGA would not normally expect the licensee to comply with any additional code. - 3.7 In its adoption and application of an existing corporate governance code, the OGA will expect the Relevant Board to seek to reflect its spirit and follow a 'comply or explain' approach.
+It is expected that the Licensee would, if requested, provide the OGA with a descriptive statement under the principle of comply or explain which should state how the Relevant Board complies with the Guidance, identify areas of noncompliance, and explain the reasons for such non-compliance by reference to their own circumstances.

+- 3.8 In the UK, the following are recognised corporate governance codes appropriate for companies of different sizes and with different characteristics: - The UK Corporate Governance Code 2018 - The Wates Principles of Corporate Governance 2019 - The QCA Corporate Governance Code 2018

+The Licensee may be able to point to other UK codes that it considers appropriate for a company of its size and characteristics and the OGA would consider that.
+Where the Relevant Board of a Licensee is overseas, the requirement in this Guidance to adopt a recognised corporate governance code will normally be satisfied by that Licensee group observing an appropriate governance code from that country.
+We will normally accept, where appropriate, and where the Licensee is part of a group of companies under common ownership, the observance of these governance requirements, by the Relevant Board, may be demonstrated primarily at national or Group level, if not independently by the Relevant Board of the licensee.

+3.9 If the parent of a Licensee group which exercises effective control over a Licensee chooses not to observe an appropriate existing corporate governance code, whether from the UK or other country, the OGA will expect the Licensee's Board of Directors or equivalent to adopt and observe one of the UK corporate governance codes that is appropriate for that company.